Connect with others who understand.

 What Does Not Cause Alzheimer’s?

-Many substances and objects were thought at one time to increase the risk for developing Alzheimer’s.
-The following have been thoroughly studied as potential risk factors, and no link with Alzheimer’s has ever been proven:
+Many substances and objects were thought at one time to increase the risk of developing Alzheimer’s.
+The following have been thoroughly studied as potential risk factors, and no link with Alzheimer’s has ever been proved:

 • Aluminum (in deodorants, cooking pans, beverage cans, etc.)